7 Expert Tips for Making Perfect Curry at Home | Easy Recipe Guide

 Secret #1: Choose the Right Curry Powder

-• Indian Curry Powder: Rich, warming, and perfect for lentils or meat dishes.
+• Indian Curry Powder: Rich, warming, perfect for lentils or meat dishes.

-• Japanese Curry Powder: Milder, sweeter, ideal for creating a deep umami sauce.
+• Japanese Curry Powder: Milder, sweeter, ideal for deep umami sauces.

-• Thai Green/Yellow Curry Paste: A paste-based blend with fresh herbs like lemongrass and kaffir lime leaf.
+• Thai Green/Yellow Curry Paste: Paste-based blend with fresh herbs like lemongrass and kaffir lime leaf.

 Various types of curry powders in jars